 Channel Manager of Omanfofor, Pastor George Mingle, country representative for Canon promised a closer collaboration between his company and photographers.

 He urged Photographers to unite in order to enable the company to know how they can help them since many Ghanaian photographers have realized the quality of Canon equipment.

-Participants in the film and movie production are led by renown Ghanaian film maker Rodney Quarcoo who is the only Ghanaian among the Canon trainers, promised to take participants through modern techniques of making.
+Participants in the film and movie production are led by renown Ghanaian photographer, Rodney Quarcoo who is the only Ghanaian among the Canon trainers, promised to take participants through modern techniques of making.

 He said participants will be on locations to film and present their production at the end of the training.

 In late 2014, Canon has launched the Miraisha sustainability program which is aimed at building the capacity and skills of people in the Africa countries in which we operate through our imaging heritage, leveraging the company’s advanced technologies strengths.

 The program helps to support people to develop livelihood in professional photography or print.

 To date, through the program, they have trained more than 3,000 students on photography skills over 20 printing business, with appreciation from Kano State Professional Photographers Association in Nigeria (KASPPAN).